watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/text_embedding_deploy_and_use.md

 }
 ```

-Once the process is completed, you should see `wa-docs-with-embeddings` in the list of your indices http://localhost:5601/app/enterprise_search/content/search_indices
+Once the process is completed, you should see `ES_EMBEDDING_INDEX_NAME` in the list of your indices http://localhost:5601/app/enterprise_search/content/search_indices

-You can confirm the successful completion of this step by checking the `wa-docs-with-embeddings` index at http://localhost:5601/app/enterprise_search/content/search_indices/wa-docs-with-embeddings/.
+You can confirm the successful completion of this step by checking the `ES_EMBEDDING_INDEX_NAME` index.
 If you find the `text_embedding` column filled with embedding vectors as shown below, it indicates that the process was successful:
 ```bash
 {
   "predicted_value": [